- To Let

-Our application is available for downloading from the website, under Tenants Tab , or alternatively we can email you electronically or post.
-The application consists of two forms, blue is application for tenancy and the white form is Rent4Sure and is used for credit checking.
+View our Tenant Application page, or get in touch on 01706 713471 and we will provide you with the necessary application forms.
+The application consists of two forms; one is the application for tenancy and the other is for LetAlliance and is used for credit checking.
 It is important that when you complete the forms that you fill them in completely and answer all questions honestly.
-Any false claim made on your application may result in you losing the opportunity to apply for a property and may result in you losing your application fees.
+Any false claim made on your application may result in you losing the opportunity to apply for a property.
 When returning your application we will require three forms of identification:

-These forms should be returned together with your form and application fee to our offices or we can arrange to collect and give receipts were required.
+These forms should be returned to our offices or we can arrange to collect and give receipts were required.

 We want to make the process as easy and straight forward as possible and once your application has been successfully referenced we will contact you and confirm in writing a provisional move in date.
 We will also confirm payments due including rent and bond payment which you will be required to bring with you on the day you sign for your tenancy.
 Morris Property uses a standard but comprehensive Assured Shorthold tenancy agreement, a copy of your tenancy agreement will be provided to all parties including the Guarantor together with a Guarantor Agreement (if applicable) who will also need to be present.